 “Don’t drink it too fast,” I advise instead, as the lip of the cup brushes his mouth.
 “It’s hot.”

 Judging by his mood, I should leave the attitude alone.
-This time—this night—it can slide.
-But only because I know exactly what happened tonight.
-Only because I knew my boy finally realized he had grown up.
+This time – this night – it can slide.
+But only because I know exactly what has happened.
+Only because I know my boy finally realized he has grown up.

 He nurses his tea quietly, stewing.
-When it is gone, he stares at the bottom of the cup, wondering where it has all gone.
+When it is gone, he stares at the bottom of the cup, wondering where it went.

 Gently, I slip his fingers from his hair and put mine around them.
 “There’s something you should see.”

 When he looks up, his eyes are a flash of hazel memory, a thousand moments strung between brown and green.
 First hello.
 First quip.
 First kiss.
 First date.
 First fight.
-First “I love you”.
-Every other first imaginable in twelve years, all hanging between his eyelashes.
+First “I love you.”
+Every other first imaginable in 12 years, all hanging between his eyelashes.

 “What?”
 He raises one thick eyebrow.